AbdelalimHKF/ShopWebApp/README.md

 > web app to find and diplay nearby shops

-This web application help its users to find and show nearby shops, by taking the current position of its users and displaying all the shops arround sorted by ditance.
+This web application help its users to find and show nearby shops, by taking the current location of its users and displaying all the shops arround sorted by distance.

 ![ShopWebApp Preview](img.PNG)